 - Bungee Cords

-- Petrol Pipe: Can be used to take out petrol from other vehicle in case you run dry and someone else is ready to lend you some; enough to reach next gas station
+- Petrol Pipe: Can be used to take out petrol from another vehicle in case you run dry and someone else is ready to lend you some; enough to reach the next gas station

-- Documents: Carry all necessary documents inlucding your driving license, RC, PUC and Insurance certificate.
+- Documents: Carry all necessary documents including your driving license, RC, PUC, and Insurance certificate.
 Carry both original and photocopies of each.